 Media

 Media companies are using AI algorithms to analyze user preferences and engagement data and provide personalized content recommendations.
 This approach has been shown to increase customer retention.
-AI-powered tools are also assisting news organizations in generating articles, summaries and even videos, enabling them to scale content production and reach new audiences.
+AI-powered tools are also assisting news organizations in generating articles, summaries, and even videos, enabling them to scale content production and reach new audiences.
 As it does for other industries, AI can analyze customer data to identify distinct audience segments, which is beneficial for targeted advertising and personalized content delivery.

 -